jidehen/jidehen/README.md

 ### Hi there 👋

+My name is Jordan Idehen and I'm a Student a Brown University (Class of 2022), Full-Stack Web Developer, and Software Engineer.
+I am pursuing an Sc.B degree in Computer Science with specializations in Data and Computational Biology.

 <!--
 **jidehen/jidehen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.